 1. Contact Between Athletics Department Staff Members and Faculty

 The only members of the Athletics Department who may contact faculty on issues specific to academic progress of student-athletes are the Athletic Director, AthleticsAcademic Services staff, NCAA Compliance staff, and the Faculty Athletics Representative (FAR).
 This policy does not prohibit members of the Athletics Department from interacting with faculty members on issues unrelated to student-athlete academic progress.

 2. Athletics Department Contact with Registrar's Office, Financial Aid Office and Admissions Office

-Coaches and other sports-specific personnel (e.g., Director of Operations, managers, GAs) may not contact university employees/administrative faculty working in the Registrar's Office, Financial Aid Office or Admissions Office about matters related to prospective or enrolled student-athletes.
-Only the Athletic Director, the Athletic Academic Services staff and the Compliance staff shall be responsible for addressing questions or concerns regarding the admissions process, status, and/or the ability to be admitted to the University, as well as questions regarding academic or competition eligibility related to specific prospective or enrolled student-athletes.
+Coaches and other sports-specific personnel (e.g., Director of Operations, managers, Graduate Assistants (GAs) may not contact university employees/administrative faculty working in Non-Athletic University Departments about matters related to prospective or enrolled student-athletes.
+Only the Athletics Director, the Athletics Academic Services staff, and the Athletics Compliance staff shall be responsible for addressing questions or concerns regarding the admissions process, status, and/or the ability to be admitted to the University, as well as questions regarding academic or competition eligibility related to specific prospective or enrolled student-athletes.
 These questions or concerns shall be addressed directly to the NCAA Eligibility staff within Admissions and Records.
 Coaches and other sports-specific personnel (e.g., Director of Operations, managers, GAs) may request presentations to their teams, current student-athletes, or prospective student-athletes about programs, campus-wide resources, or events.
 They may also ask general non-student specific questions.

 3. Extra Benefits and Special Academic Arrangements